B2B Influencer Marketing Strategy: The Guide for Success in 2023

 • Sarbjeet Johal is a Silicon Valley technologist who has worked for Oracle, Rackspace, VMWare, and other tech firms.
 I also know Sarbjeet.
 He’s an engineer by trade, has a lot of knowledge in the software industry, and has established himself as an industry analyst here in Silicon Valley.

 • Rumman Chowdhury is the Director of ML Ethics & Accountability at Twitter.
 She also worked as a Senior Principal, Artificial Intelligence at Accenture.
-With degrees from MIT, and Columbia, and a Ph.D. from UCSD, to say she’s an expert in AI would be an understatement.
+With degrees from MIT and Columbia and a Ph.D. from UCSD, to say she’s an expert in AI would be an understatement.
 I also know Rumman, and she’s a friendly and easy-going person.

 A large segment of B2B influencers is also analysts for research and advisory companies, not just top-tier firms like Gartner, Forrester, and IDC.
 Smaller firms like Constellation Research, Everest Group, HfS Research, Aragon Research, and RedMonk are equally as influential to B2B buyers, if not more.
 Here are a few that fall into this category.